 If we are not sure of the story ourselves, then how can we expect our viewers to understand what it is we are trying to say?

-It’s about being aware, being purposeful, your story might be as simple as ” I want to show my viewers how beautiful these river pebbles are as the first drops of rain come to rest” or “how peaceful and calm the reflections on the lake are”.
+It’s about being aware and armed with purpose.
+Your story might be as simple as ” I want to show my viewers how beautiful these river pebbles are as the first drops of rain come to rest” or “how peaceful and calm the reflections on the lake are”.
 Or “how beautiful the sunset is over the lake.”

 Is there a subject to help tell my story via?